ACTS 8 – FULL BELIEVERS, YET WITHOUT THE SPIRIT

 Now, according to traditional evangelical teaching they must have received the Spirit right at this moment as well, just as Billy Graham preached.
 Right??

 But that’s not what this passage says had happened.
 Let’s pick up the story here and read what Acts 8: 14-17 says:

 “Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit.
 For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit.”

 It really doesn’t get any clearer than that.
 The Samaritans believed in Jesus and were water baptized in the name of Jesus to have their sins wiped away.
 But, they did not receive the Spirit at the same time – or if they did did not have the Spirit in its fullness or it was not yet fully manifested in the way the apostles thought it should be experienced and expressed as evidence.

 We don’t know why Phillip didn’t pray for them to receive the Spirit when they were water baptized.
 Maybe he forgot.
 Maybe he was hindered.
 Maybe he was still learning and didn’t have it all figured out.
 We’ll never know.

-But, what we do know is that these new believers were definitely missing something important -0 the Holy Spirit.
-And the Spirit did not automatically come to pass when they just believed in Jesus.
+But, what we do know is that these new believers were definitely missing something important – the tangibility of the Holy Spirit.
+And this tangibility of the Spirit did not automatically come to pass when they just believed in Jesus.